-Push and hold the " \wedge " or " \vee " side of the switch until you hear a beep.
+Push and hold the " \land " or " \lor " side of the switch until you hear a beep.
 Do this again to find the next station.
 If you push the switch on either side during the seek mode, seeking will be cancelled.